AndrewSRea/My_Learning_Port/Bootstrap/Customize/README.md

 1. Using Bootstrap [via package manager](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Download#package-managers) so you can use and extend its source files.
 2. Using Bootstrap's compiled distribution fles or [jsDelivr](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Download#cdn-via-jsdelivr) so you can add onto or override Bootstrap's styles.

-While the Bootstrap devs cannot go into details here on how to use every package manager, they can give some guidance on [using Bootstrap with your own Sass compiler](). <!-- link to Customize/Sass -->
+While the Bootstrap devs cannot go into details here on how to use every package manager, they can give some guidance on [using Bootstrap with your own Sass compiler](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Customize/Sass#sass).

 For those who want to use the distribution files, review the [getting started page](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Introduction#introduction) for how to utilize Boostrap's global options, making use of and changing its color system, how to build its components, how to use its growing list of CSS custom properties, and how to optimize your code when building with Bootstrap.